Chrriis/RRDiagram/README.md

 License
 =======

-This library is provided under the LGPL, version 2.1 or later.
+This library is provided under the ASL 2.0.